-As of March 31, 2012, goodwill of \$3.0 billion on the condensed consolidated statement of financial condition included \$2.8 billion as a result of the Bernstein Transaction and \$154 million in regard to various smaller acquisitions.
+As of June 30, 2012, goodwill of \$3.0 billion on the condensed consolidated statement of financial condition included \$2.8 billion as a result of the Bernstein Transaction and \$154 million in regard to various smaller acquisitions.
 We have determined that AllianceBernstein has only one reporting segment and reporting unit.

 We test our goodwill annually, as of September 30, for impairment.
 As of September 30, 2011, the impairment test indicated that goodwill was not impaired.
 The carrying value of goodwill is also reviewed if facts and circumstances occur that suggest possible impairment, such as significant declines in assets under management, revenues, earnings or the price of a Holding Unit.
-During the fourth quarter of 2011, the Holding Unit price was below our December 31, 2011 book value per unit for most of the quarter.
-As a result, we re-performed step one of the goodwill impairment test as of December 31, 2011.
+During the second quarter of 2012, the Holding Unit price was below our June 30, 2012 book value per unit for most of the quarter and as of the end of the quarter.
+As a result, we re-performed step one of the goodwill impairment test as of June 30, 2012.